hashicorp/vault/website/source/api/system/health.html.md

 - `200` if initialized, unsealed, and active
 - `429` if unsealed and standby
-- `472` if data recovery mode replication secondary and active
+- `472` if disaster recovery mode replication secondary and active
 - `473` if performance standby
 - `501` if not initialized
 - `503` if sealed